Apply for cross-institutional study

 If you wish to withdraw from a cross-institutional unit you must:

-- Withdraw from the unit by using an enrolment variation form (PDF, 243.1KB)
+- withdraw from the unit by completing an enrolment variation form (PDF, 243.1KB)

-- Inform the host institution that you are withdrawing from the unit.
-This must be done according to their deadlines using the procedure they use.
+- inform the host institution that you are withdrawing from the unit.
+This must be done according to their deadlines using their process.

 Failure to notify both Deakin and the host institution according to each of their deadlines may result in a financial liability.